 Yes it’s true it snows at Disneyland.
 There’s nothing more magical and you MUST see this happen.
 When and where can you see magical snowfall in Disneyland?
 There are a few times during the night you can catch this phenomenon.

-- At the castle lighting show each night at 7:30 pm and 8:15 pm.
-Snowfall in the hub, on Main Street and over by It’s a Small World.
+- At the castle lighting show each night at 7:30 pm and 8:30 pm.
+Snowfall in the hub, on Main Street, over by It’s a Small World and along the Rivers of America.

 - Also as I was leaving one night it just snowed for a minute on Main Street at 10:30 p.m.